AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 **How do we reliably find compact, accurate networks that IBP can certify?**

 This is where Part 6's training objectives return.
-A bound participates in training thousands of times, so its behavior as the weights move matters as much as its value at one finished network.
+A bound participates in training thousands of times, so its behavior as the weights move also matters, alongside its value at one finished network.

 ## Frontier 2: Why can a tighter bound train a worse certifiable model?